-We begin with reporting the descriptive statistics across the three experimental conditions in Figure 1.
-For each of the two samples (Jewish-majority and Arab-minority) we present averages for equal citizenship perceptions in the control group, the group that read that the NL is likely to pass, and the group that read that the law is likely to fail.
+We begin by reporting the descriptive statistics across the three experimental conditions in Figure 1.
+For each of the two samples (Jewish-majority and Arab-minority), we present averages for equal citizenship perceptions in the control group, the group that read that the NL would likely pass, and the group that read that the law would likely fail.
 Higher values on the y-axis indicate that respondents had stronger perceptions that Arabs are not equal under the law.
-For the Arab sample, it is clear that respondents who were told the NL is likely to pass strengthened in their belief that Arabs are not equal in all three categories: employment, housing and voting.
-In the Jewish sample, respondents who read that the NL is likely to pass showed similar trends but the differences were smaller, with the exception of voting rights.
-Notably, the NL does not limit voting rights or any other political right of any group in Israel; in fact, voting is not even mentioned in the NL, neither directly nor indirectly.
+For the Arab sample, it is clear that respondents who were told the NL would likely pass were strengthened in their belief that Arabs are not equal in all three areas: employment, housing, and voting.
+In the Jewish sample, respondents who read that the NL would likely pass showed similar trends, but the differences were smaller, with the exception of voting rights.
+As mentioned, the NL does not limit voting rights or any other political right of any group in Israel; in fact, the NL does not mention voting directly or indirectly.

 Figure 1: Averages of perceived legal permissibility of Arab discrimination

-To more directly examine differences across the control and treated experimental groups, we turn to regression analyses in which we regress our measure of legal perceptions on the two experimental conditions (the NL is likely to pass and the NL is likely to fail), with the control group as the reference category.
-The results are reported in Table 1 below.
-Examining the impact on the Jewish majority group, we find that Jewish respondents who read that the NL is likely to pass were significantly more likely than the control group to believe that it would be lawful to discriminate Arabs in the housing market (model 2).
-This perception was potentially shaped by public debates about whether or not the NL should include a clause that allows discrimination in housing based on ethnic identity—a clause that eventually was not incorporated in the NL.
-Jewish respondents who were told that the NL is likely to pass were also significantly more likely to believe that it would be possible to disenfranchise Arab voters (model 3).
-In contrast, Jewish respondents who read that the NL is likely to fail perceived discrimination against Arabs in the housing and labor markets as less legally permissible.
-To get a sense of the substantive magnitude of these effects, we compare them to the effect of the Right-Left political divide.
-The expectation that the NL will pass had a large effect: in housing, it was 93% the size of the political divide effect (d’s ratio = 2.85/3.04); in voting, it was 135% the effect of political divide (d’s ratio=8.0/5.92).
+To more directly examine differences across the control and treated experimental groups, we turned to regression analyses in which we regressed our measure of legal perceptions on the two experimental conditions (the NL would likely =pass and the NL would likely fail), with the control group as the reference category.
+The results are reported in Table 1.
+Examining the impact on the Jewish majority group, we find that Jewish respondents who read that the NL would likely pass were significantly more likely than the control group to believe that it would be lawful to discriminate against Arabs in the housing market (model 2).
+This perception was potentially shaped by public debates about whether the NL should include a clause that allows discrimination in housing based on ethnic identity—a clause that eventually was not incorporated into the NL.
+Jewish respondents who were told that the NL would likely pass were also significantly more likely to believe that it would be possible to disenfranchise Arab voters (model 3).
+In contrast, Jewish respondents who read that the NL would likely fail perceived discrimination against Arabs in the housing and labor markets as less legally permissible.
+To get a sense of the substantive magnitude of these effects, we compared them to the effect of the Right–Left political divide.
+The expectation that the NL would pass had a large effect: in housing, it was 93 percent the size of the political divide effect (d’s ratio = 2.85/3.04); in voting, it was 135 percent the effect of the political divide (d’s ratio=8.0/5.92).